jongoodnow/gitime/docs/timer.rst

 Details
 -------

 The timer is reset automatically when you make a commit.
 You will need to start the timer again after making a commit.
 Using the timer is optional.
-You can also use the `--hours` option when committing to specify the hours yourself.
+You can also use the :code:`--hours` option when committing to specify the hours yourself.

 Subcommands
 -----------